New Orleans has some interesting weather. Some days are just

 To start, there are numerous types of hummus: Louisiana Blue Crab, Spicy Lamb

-Ragu, Mushroom, Classic Tahini, etc. The entrees are a mix of Middle Eastern
+Ragu, Mushroom, Classic Tahini, and more.
+The entrees are a mix of Middle Eastern

 and Louisianian.
 Charred Cabbage, Whole Roasted Fish, and Grilled Louisiana